Published 14:52 IST, March 2nd 2022

 As Russia continues to inch closer to the Ukrainian capital Kyiv, global powers are showcasing their opposition with hard-hitting bans and sanctions.

 “As we have repeatedly said, we believe that sanctions are not an effective solution to solve problems.
 It is China’s consistent position that we oppose all illegal unilateral sanctions.
-China and Russia will continue to carry out normal tre cooperation following spirit of mutual respect, equality and mutual benefit,” Wenbin emphasized.
+China and Russia will continue to carry out normal trade cooperation following the spirit of mutual respect, equality and mutual benefit,” Wenbin emphasized.

-More than 136 civilians de
+More than 136 civilians dead

 (Image: AP/Chinese Embassy)

-14:52 IST, March 2nd 2022
+Updated 14:52 IST, March 2nd 2022